jadecobra/python_tdd_exercises/source/AssertionError.rst

   * ``True`` is not ``None`` and ``True`` is not equal to ``None``
   * ``False`` is not ``None`` and ``False`` is not equal to ``None``

-  There is a pattern here, let us update the test with the other cases from our statement above in the same manner
+  There is a pattern here, update the test with the other cases from our statement above in the same manner

 * RED: make it fail